Skip to content

 Target: arm64-apple-macosx26.0

 Two ways to run it.
-Quick-and-dirty, let the toolchain JIT it:
+Interpret the script:

 swift ocr.swift recipe.png